Dianna Ortiz: Early life and education

 Ortiz was born on September 2, 1958, in Colorado Springs, Colorado, the middle of eight children born to Ambrosia and Pilar Ortiz, a homemaker and uranium miner, respectively.
 Wanting the religious life from the time she was a child, Dianna entered the novitiate at age 17 at the Ursuline Sisters of Mount St. Joseph in Maple Mount, western Kentucky.
 Upon completion, she was accepted as a sister of the Ursuline Order.

+Dianna attended San Jose Elementary School and Sierra Vista Elementary School.
+For high school, she spent her freshman, sophomore, and junior years at Grants High School in New Mexico, while ending her senior year at Mount Saint Joseph Academy.
+In Ursuline, she taught children while being very young herself.
+Sister Dianna worked at the Ursuline Order for 43 years.
+Her parents were immigrants from Mexico and they spoke Spanish; eventually, through them, she learned to speak Spanish.
+Her father worked as a miner, while her mother worked around the house.

 Career

 As a Catholic sister, Ortiz went to Guatemala in the 1987 for a two-year assignment to work with the poor and teach children to read.
 She joined sisters already working with the indigenous population in San Miguel Acatán and other small villages throughout the department of Huehuetenango.
 According to her account, in late 1988 the Bishop of Huehuetenango received an anonymous typed document accusing Ortiz and the other sisters in San Miguel of planning to meet with "subversives".
 This was followed in 1989 by written anonymous threats directed and delivered to Ortiz personally, while she was staying in more than one location, showing that she was under continued surveillance.
 In October 1989, she went to the retreat center of Posada de Belen in Antigua, Guatemala.